madhanmallow/appsteroid-sdk-ios-documents/en/9_WebConsole.md

 This is where you will enter your APNS, and GCM certificates and keys.
 For Android devices, you need to provide your GCM API Key.

-  * If you haven’t got a GCM Key, we would suggest going here https://support.google.com/googleplay/android-developer/answer/2663268?hl=en and following the directions to get your GCM API Key.
+  * If you haven’t got a GCM Key, we would suggest to go [here] (https://support.google.com/googleplay/android-developer/answer/2663268?hl=en) and follow the directions to get your GCM API Key.

   * For iOS devices, you will need to enter a key for production, and if you want to use the Sandbox test environment, you will also need a key for Development as well.
-You can learn about getting these keys from here.  https://fresvii.zendesk.com/hc/en-us/articles/203512810-APNS-Certifiate-Tutorial
+You can learn about getting these keys from [here] (https://fresvii.zendesk.com/hc/en-us/articles/203512810-APNS-Certifiate-Tutorial)

 ######CSR
 The CSR user is just like any other user for you game, except…. you have admin control and power to edit, and delete comments, ban users, etc…  You should make sure your community understand that this user represents your company.
 You can configure the name, Icon, and some other options from this tab.